GaelXoconoxtle/1-NEWBIE-Social-proof-section-by-Gael-Xoconoxtle/README.md

 ### Continued development

-I know that there has to be some way to make a more cleaner code.
+I know that there has to be some way to do a cleaner code.

 ## Author